 Does Disney Genie+ Sell Out?

 Besides the Genie+ service, reservations to the attractions most certainly sell out each day.
 This is especially true with the most popular attractions in each park.
 In fact, they can sometimes sell out minutes after the booking window opens.

 There is a limited number of reservations every day for each ride, and the popular ones sell out first.
 Make sure to prioritize these ones and book them first.
 Don’t waste a reservation on rides that normally don’t have a long standby queue.

 Is Genie+ Worth the $30 Fee at Disneyland?

-If you are a small party and do not visit Disneyland very often, we think Genie+ is totally worth the $20 fee that it costs.
+If you are a small party and do not visit Disneyland very often, we think Genie+ is totally worth the $25 fee that it costs, even $30.
 You will save a ton of time and be able to ride more attractions than you otherwise would, this is especially true during the busy season or on holidays.

 The extra features Genie+ gives you at Disneyland like PhotoPass downloads are the icing on the cake.

 If you have a large group of people it could get really expensive using Genie+ and it is harder to say if it’s worth the extra money or not and you’ll have to evaluate if your budget allows it or not.

 If you are a Disneyland local, Genie+ is not worth it in our opinion, and it’s also not worth it if you are visiting the parks on multiple days.
-In that case, there is plenty of time to do all the rides without paying extra to do it.
+In that case, there is plenty of time to do all the rides without paying the extra money.